About us

 Hannah George, Co-Vice Chair of Trustees

-Hannah is Consultant Clinical Psychologist in a specialist Child and Adolescent Mental Health service, working with deaf children, young people and families across the North of England.
+Hannah is Consultant Clinical Psychologist and Clinical Lead for Deaf CAMHS North.
+This is a specialist Child and Adolescent Mental Health service, working with deaf children, young people and families across the North of England.
 As the sister of Jessie, the fund is something very close to her heart.
 She has been involved since the outset, when she was just 12 (designing the first version of our logo!).
 She has been a proud trustee since 2004.

 Nancy-Maguire